 For many people, sparring is the closest thing they will come to getting ring experience.
 Starting out, sparring can intimidate a lot of people, especially those who are not used to getting hit.

 Being scared in sparring will result in the body becoming tenser, which will lead to poor technique and bad habits.
 If you take someone who is new to sparring and put them in a situation that makes them scared, they will throw their strikes without confidence.
-If you are tense when you strike, it can wreck havoc on your form.
+If you are tense when you strike, it can wreak havoc on your form.

 Sparring with poor technique will result in you cementing bad habits that can take years to undo.
 This is why you should ALWAYS start off sparring in a very controlled and soft environment.